-This building is projected to meet a LEED for New Construction Gold certification level and includes the following features:
+This building met the LEED Gold certification for new construction and includes the following features:

 - This building is expected to save nearly 45 percent in annual energy costs and more than 30 percent in annual potable water compared to an equivalent code-compliant building. - Nearly 90 percent of regularly used workspaces in this building can be day lit year-round. - This building, like other on the complex, is heated by radiant flooring, the most energy efficient heating approach in high-volume buildings.
-This provides a temperature-controlled environment for employees while contributing to the OCR's energy efficiency goals.

-• The operations in the Warehouse enable Denver Water to remain steadfast in our commitment to responsible materials and waste management.
+This provides a temperature-controlled environment for employees while contributing to the OCR's energy efficiency goals. - The operations in the Warehouse enable Denver Water to remain steadfast in our commitment to responsible materials and waste management.